DonMMK/Advanced-Robotics-EGB439/README.md

-# EGB439 Code
- All code for Module, Practicals and Self Designed Project.
-Semester 1 2021

-# Unit Name
+# Advanced Robotics
-This repository contains the code for Unit_Code which is a part of the core/optional curriculum of the Computer and Software Systems Major/Robotics Minor.
+This repository contains the code for Unit_Code which is a part of the core curriculum of the Robotics Minor.

 ### Topics Covered
 Week 1 Lab: Introduction to navigation